Tom Borrill's Blue Ribbon Apple Pie

 Blue Ribbon Apple Pie

-Drizzling 1/3 of the sugar mixture on the drained apples before mixing
+Drizzle 1/3 of the sugar mixture on the drained apples then toss well

-A slit in the top, then brushing the pie top with egg wash
+Cut a slit in the top, then brush with egg wash to create that golden finish

 The final masterpiece!